 Please complete the Ph.D.
-Qualifying Examination Registration form.
+Qualifying Exam Registration form.

-As of the 2014-2015 academic year, the Ph.D. qualifying exam structure has been revised.
-The examination is administered by a panel of three faculty members, selected by the student and major advisor but not including the student’s major advisor.
+The Ph.D.
+Qualifying Exam is administered by a panel of three faculty members, selected by the student and major advisor but not including the student’s major advisor.
 It comprises

 i) a written critical review of current literature on a research topic selected by the student under guidance of his/her major advisor and approved by the administering faculty